eclab/edisyn/README.md

 just temporarily updates the synth's current patch memory so you can play it.
 The latter actually writes the patch to an address in the synth, replacing whatever is there.

-* *Request Patch* asks the synthesizer to load a specific patch into the editor.
+* *Request Patch...* asks the synthesizer to load a specific patch into the editor.
 If the synthesizer complies, once the patch is loaded, Edisyn will then send the patch to the synthesizer.

+* *Request Current Patch* asks the synthesizer to load the current patch memory into the editor.
+Note that on some machines (like the Waldorf Blofeld) when the patch is loaded, the bank and patch number are invalid and will be reset to some defaults, which might be confusing!

 * *Request Merge* asks the synthesizer to load a specific patch into the editor.
 If the synthesizer complies, then the patch is *merged* with the existing patch, meaning that some *percentage* of parameters in the existing